yaselh/rt-yolo/README.md

 The final video is `output.mp4`.

 <hr>
-some parts of this project were inspired from this repo : https://github.com/philipperemy/yolo-9000
+The yolo-9000 weights and some "read me" parts belong to this repository : https://github.com/philipperemy/yolo-9000